-Before online technology, a job search consisted of poring through newspaper classified ads, typing up a traditional paper resume and sending it via US mail to the company.
+Before online technology, a job search consisted ofhours scouring newspaper classified ads, typing up your resume on expensive linen paper and sending it to the company via US mail.
 Most of us baby boomers can remember the good old days when you could walk into a local business, introduce yourself to the hiring manager and be hired on the spot for your “spunk.”
 Fortunately, this slow and costly approach has been replaced by the internet.
-The resume is not disappearing (good news for us professional resume writers), but we now have additional tools at our disposal.
+The resume is not disappearing (good news for us professional resume writers), but it sure has evolved and we now have more tools at our disposal.

 Technology’s Value To You

-If you have not yet ventured into this brave new world of digital interaction, don’t despair.
-There are several ways you can harness this technology for your own benefit:
+If you have not yet ventured into this brave new digital world, don’t worry.
+There are several ways you can ease into adding technology to your job search efforts: